thedaviddias/bfdes.in/posts/digital-ocean-server-setup.md

 ssh root@<SERVER_IP>
 ```

-You will be prompted for root authentication, by password usually.
+You will be prompted for root authentication, by password usually, unless your ssh key is known to Digital Ocean.

 Create a new user and add it to the sudo group.